DevOps-MBSE/aac-rest-api/docs/source/project_documentation/rest-api.md

 ### Request Method Argument Types

 Some request method commands require parameter arguments.
-In order for arguments to be accepted by the Restful API, they have to derive from a type called Base_Model.
-Included in this plugin are several Base_Model derived types corresponding to objects used by the AaC Application.
-When passing AaC objects as arguments, they must first be converted to one of the following types.
-Listed bellow are several AaC types and their corresponding Base_Model types, along with an included python method to convert the two.
+In order for arguments to be accepted by the RESTful API, they have to derive from a type called `BaseModel`.
+Included in this plugin are several `BaseModel` derived types corresponding to objects used by the AaC Application.
+When passing AaC objects as arguments, they must first be converted to one of the derived types.
+Listed below are several AaC types and their corresponding `BaseModel` types, along with an included Python method to convert the two.

 `AacCommand` -> `CommandModel`
 ```python